Klaukkala bypass MT 132: Design and Construction Cooperation

 “At Finnmap Infrakit is a tool that has been widely used in design.
 Klaukkala bypass is a so called Plan and Implement (STk-urakka) contract, so Infrakit could be combined with both the design and construction phase, ”says Lauri Harjula, Project Manager at Finnmap Infra.

 “Infrakit is used as a project bank in the project – all plans and real-time quality assignments are handled through Infrakit.
 This is important for the subscriber of the project, who wants quality recognition to take place immediately during the work and not with the traditional way of delay.
-Without Infrakit, quality designation should not only be delayed, it would also do more work: quality reports and their storage in a project bank.
+Without Infrakit, quality designation would not only be delayed, it would also require more work: quality reports and their storage in a project bank.
 Now there is no need for it, but all quality measurements and as-built measurements are displayed in real time when the points are taken.

 At the same time, quality data can be combined with the location, ie material certificates, drums, etc. are documented.
 It is possible to look at what quality measurements can be found in each case, ”says Sami Laakso.